+420 775 760 500

 Example: A pellet weighing 0.5 g (0.0005 kg) traveling at 200 m/s has energy: E = 0.5 × 0.0005 × 200² = 10 J

-Always check the laws in your country before purchasing an air gun.
-Regulations differ significantly between jurisdictions.
+Rules for air guns differ from country to country.
+Always check the legislation in your own country before ordering an air gun.

 How to interpret the value